Azure/Azure-Verified-Modules/docs/content/contributing/q-and-a.md

   - Bad examples:
     - A pair of Virtual machines: being a simple wrapper, this solution wouldn't bring any extra value as it doesn't provide a complete solution.
     - Key Vault that deploys automatically generated secrets: this is aligned with the definition of a resource modules, therefore it should be categorized as such.

+### Where do I need to go to make sure the module I'd like to propose is not already in the works?

+The [AVM core team][AVMCoreTeam] maintains the list of [Bicep][BicepModules] and [Terraform][TFModules] modules and tracks the status of each module.
+Based on this module catalog, you can check if the module you'd like to build is already in the works (e.g., it's being worked on in a feature branch but hasn't been published yet).

+{{< hint type=warning title=TBD icon=gdoc_gitea >}}
+Module catalog is to be published soon.
+{{< /hint >}}

+### I need a new module but I cannot own/author it for various reasons, what should I do?

+Each AVM module requires a [module owner][ModuleOwners] and **MAY** have additional [module contributors][ModuleContributors].

+Essentially, you have 3 options:

+1. You sign up to be a module owner (and optionally, you can find additional contributors to help you).
+2. You find / request someone else to be the module owner (and optionally, you can be a contributor).
+3. You propose a module and wait until the AVM core team finds a module owner for you (who then can optionally leverage the help of additional contributors).

+As these options are increasingly more time consuming, we recommend you to start with considering option 1 and only if you cannot own the module, should you move to option 2 and then 3.

+You can propose a new module [here][ModuleProposal].

 ### How long will it take for someone to respond and a module to be created/updated and published?